Kickapoo: 1800s to present

-The United States acquired the territory east of the Mississippi River and north of the Ohio River after it gained independence from the United Kingdom.
+The United States acquired the territory east of the Mississippi River and north of the Ohio River after it gained independence from Great Britain (now the United Kingdom).
 As white settlers moved into the region from the United States' eastern areas, beginning in the early 19th century, the Kickapoo were under pressure.
 They negotiated with the United States over their territory in several treaties, including the Treaty of Vincennes, the Treaty of Grouseland, and the Treaty of Fort Wayne.
-They sold most of their lands to the United States and moved north to settle among the Wea.
+They sold most of their lands to the United States and moved north to settle among the Wea people.

 Rising tensions between the regional tribes and the United States led to Tecumseh's War in 1811.
 The Kickapoo were among the closest allies of Shawnee leader Tecumseh.
 Many Kickapoo warriors participated in the Battle of Tippecanoe and the subsequent War of 1812 on the side of the British, hoping to expel the white American settlers from the region.

 The 1819 treaty of Edwardsville saw the Kickapoo cede the entirety of their holdings in Illinois comprising nearly one-half area of the state, in exchange for a smaller tract on the Osage river in Missouri and $3,000 worth of goods.
 The Kickapoo were not eager to move, partly as their assigned tract in Missouri was made of rugged hills and already occupied by the Osage, who were their hereditary enemies.
-Instead, half of the population traveled south and crossed onto the Spanish side of the Red river in modern day Texas.
+Instead, half of the population traveled south and crossed onto the Spanish side of the Red River in modern day Texas.
 The US government quickly mobilized to prevent this emigration and force their removal to Missouri.
 This remnant of Kickapoo remained in Illinois under the guidance of Kennekuk, a prominent, nonviolent spiritual leader among the Kickapoo.
 He led his followers during the Indian Removal in the 1830s to their current tribal lands in Kansas.
 He died there of smallpox in 1852.

 The close of the war led to a change of federal Indian policy in the Indiana Territory, and later the state of Indiana.
-White American leaders began to advocate the removal of tribes to lands west of the Mississippi River, to extinguish their claims to lands wanted by white American settlers.
+White American leaders began to advocate the removal of tribes to lands west of the Mississippi River, to remove their claims to Native lands wanted by white American settlers.
 The Kickapoo were among the first tribes to leave Indiana under this program.
-They accepted land in Kansas and an annual subsidy in exchange for leaving the state.
+They accepted land in Kansas and an annual subsidy in exchange for leaving their land in the state.